-The Rethinking Drinking web site offers valuable research-based information on drinking habits and how they may affect your health, along with support for making a change.
+Rethinking Drinking: Offers valuable research-based information on drinking habits and how they may affect your health, along with support for making a change.

-MedlinePlus: Provides information to help answer health questions by bringing together information from the National Library of Medicine, the National Institutes of Health (NIH), and other government agencies and health-related organizations.
+MedlinePlus: Helps answer health questions by bringing together information from the National Library of Medicine, the National Institutes of Health, and other government agencies and health-related organizations.

-Substance Abuse and Mental Health Services Administration (SAMHSA): Finds fact sheets, videos, brochures and more within their publications section.
+Substance Abuse and Mental Health Services Administration (SAMHSA): Provides fact sheets, videos, brochures, and more in the publications section.

 National Institute on Drug Abuse (NIDA): Features information on drug abuse, drug-related legislation, and more.

-National Alcohol & Drug Addiction Recovery Month: Provides resources throughout the year that help promote the societal benefits of alcohol and drug use disorder treatment.
+National Alcohol & Drug Addiction Recovery Month: Provides resources throughout the year to promote the societal benefits of treatment for alcohol and drug use disorders.

 Mutual Help Organizations

-Narcotics Anonymous (NA): An international, community-based association of recovering drug addicts with more than 28,000 weekly meetings in 113 countries.
+Narcotics Anonymous: This international, community-based association of recovering drug users sponsors more than 28,000 weekly meetings in 113 countries.

-Smart Recovery: An international program that aims to help people with recovery from all types of substances and addictive behaviors including alcohol, different drugs, gambling, prescription drugs and others.
-SMART Recovery sponsors face-to-face meetings around the world, and daily online meetings.
+Smart Recovery: This international program aims to help people recover from all types of substance use and addictive behaviors including alcohol and drug problems and gambling.
+SMART Recovery sponsors face-to-face meetings around the world and daily online meetings.

 Support for Family and Friends

-Al-Anon/Alateen: Offers support and resources for friends and family of problem drinkers.
+Al-Anon/Alateen: Offers support and resources for friends and family members of problem drinkers.

-Nar-Anon Family Groups: Offers support and resources for friends and family of someone with an addiction problem.
+Nar-Anon Family Groups: Offers support and resources for friends and family members of people with substance use problems.